open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### I.7.1.
 Structured information on estimated demand

- Structured data about estimated demand should be provided in the `planning/forecast` section of an OCDS release, using an array of metrics building blocks.
+Structured data about estimated demand should be provided in the `planning/forecast` section, using an array of metrics building blocks.

 A metric with the `id` 'demand' should be given, with a series of forecast `observations` that capture the estimated demand for a given period.